Lever vs Workable

 Pros

-- Comprehensive integrations with HR and business tools
+- Extensive integrations with HR systems, communication tools, and background check providers

 Cons